mitomac/mcp_calendar/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.# mcp_calendar
+This project is licensed under the MIT License - see the LICENSE file for details.